choonkeat/choonkeat.github.io/_posts/2022-03-01-regarding2-statically-typing-big-erratic-json.md

 ---
 Related to [my previous post](/weblog/2022/03/regarding-the-user-wizard-scenario.html), I'd like to address another scenario cited as reasons to favor dynamic types:

 > Some APIs have a huge JSON format.
 But we might only need a few fields.
-Some fields could be `false`, or a list things.
+Some fields could be `false` sometimes but a list of strings other times.
 Some fields should even be parsed depending on some other fields in the JSON.
 To statically type this is very tedious and the type might not be understandable anymore.

 When it comes to parsing JSON, there are reasons to favor dynamic types (who doesn't like `JSON.parse` when exploring data?), but I think the reasons above are actually reasons _to favor static types_.